borgbase/docs.borgbase.com/setup/synology.md

 It's possible to install Borg Backup on a Synology NAS device and use it for offsite backups to [BorgBase.com](https://www.borgbase.com).
 The following steps don't require terminal access and will set up a new regular task in the DSM web interface.

+**Update Sept 2020**: The SynoCommunity Borg package now includes Borgmatic.
+So the wrapper script below is not needed any more.
+The best way is to keep a normal Borgmatic config file in `/root/.config/borgmatic/config.yaml` and the SSH key in `/root/.ssh`.
+Then run this as daily task: `/usr/local/bin/borgmatic`.
+The benefit is that Borgmatic will also take care of pruning.
+You can find a Borgmatic sample file for each repo in your BorgBase account under *Setup*.

 ## Step 1 - Install Borg Backup

 [SynoCommunity](https://synocommunity.com) provides an updated Borg package for DSM.
 To install it, follow the steps outlined on their [website](https://synocommunity.com/#easy-install) or below: